fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

  * **docker stack deploy --compose-file docker-compose.yml placeholders**

   <img src="../ressources/homepage_prod.png">

+**And voila !
+The placeholders have been correctly updated with all the PRODUCTION Key values**.

 If you enter inside your container, you will see that the file _folders-for-placeholders-demonstration/folder1/web.config_ have been updated too  : **DBSERVERPROD01 PRODUCTION**.